 The Tower was restored in 2008-09 by the Mid-Atlantic Center for the Arts & Humanities (MAC).
 The project included: building spiral staircases in the Tower so that the public can safely climb to the top; construction of a wooden walkway from the street to the Tower, and a deck around its base, to preserve the fragile dune environment; replacing the missing windows and doors; recreating historical details, such as the original wooden ladders, and outfitting the watch room and viewing platform at the top; installing interpretive panels along the walkway and at every level in the Tower; introducing lighting and safety alarms; and upgrading the existing parking lot across Sunset Boulevard and connecting it with a cross-walk to the Tower.
 Robert Russell of Holt Morgan Russell was the restoration architect.

 This project was funded by three agencies that awarded MAC grants totalling $1.3 million: the New Jersey Historic Trust, the Casino Reinvestment Development Authority and the New Jersey Department of Community Affairs.

-The 3rd level of the Tower features a "Wall of Honor" with then-and-now photographs of over 100 area World War II veterans.
+The 3rd level of the Tower features a "Wall of Honor" with then-and-now photographs of more than 100 area World War II veterans.
 In 2012, an "All Veterans Memorial" was erected on the deck at the base of the Tower.

 The boardwalk, lined with interpretive panels, the All Veterans Memorial on the deck at the base of the Tower and the entry level are all fully accessible.

-FREQUENTLY ASKED QUESTIONS ABOUT THE WORLD WAR II TOWER
+MORE ABOUT THE WORLD WAR II LOOKOUT TOWER